 I got an email from Joyce recently, asking how, exactly, our online classes work.
 Well, I’ll tell you…

 Explanations and demonstrations of stitches and stitching techniques.

 Bring your stitched people and animals to life with a tiny bit of sparkle.

 Learn the secrets of creating tiny, delicate embroideries.

 We can stitch the same patterns on Aida and linen and other evenweave fabrics.

 What is a fractional stitch, and how do we know which color is the quarter and which is the three-quarter stitch?

-How to get started learning to cross stitch simple designs on a plain linen cushion.
+How to cross stitch simple designs on a plain linen cushion.